xJessD/xJessd/README.md

 🌱 I’m currently learning Java!

 ❤️ I really enjoy HTML & CSS.
+And I might be a bit Android biased (hence my fakeOS project)

 💬 Ask me about some anime and manga 📖
 <!--